• Skip to primary navigation

 Picture of close-up fried rice in a small white bowl.

 • If you make and love this recipe, I would so appreciate it if you left a star rating & review!
-Never miss a new recipe by following me on Instagram, Facebook, TikTok and Pinterest!
+It helps my business tremendously by telling readers this recipe is recommended!

 Picture of skillet filled with shrimp and pineapple fried rice.